DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Currency dead key reworked.
 Several symbols added, most duplicates removed.
 	- Fixed: Help images didn't always show on rapid dead key activation.
 Added a help image refresh (if the image is active) whenever a DK is activated.
 	- Tip: Help images can be shown on other monitors using an extended workspace, by adjusting the margins to negative values.
 See the Settings file.
+* EPKL v1.2.0α: Layout/Settings UI.
+Work-In-Progress.
+	- Layout/Settings GUI panel.
+Only the Layout Picker is finished for now.
+Key Mapping and General Settings tabs are planned.
+		- The Layout Picker can be used to select any existing layout variant combo in the Layouts folder.
+		- When a Main Layout, Layout Type and Keyboard Type are chosen, existing Variants and Mods for that combo are shown.
+		- Upon submitting, if a Layouts_Override file isn't found one can be created based on the _Example file.
+		- A layout line is then written to the top of the `[pkl]` section of the Override file.
+This line will take precedence on the next Refresh.
+		- Old UI generated lines will get commented out and if there are many of them (>4) the oldest ones get deleted.
+	- The ß§/þÞ/ŋŊ ligatures from the Colemak-eD AltGr layers were added to the RingAbove-Lig dead key as spares.
+	- Moved Cmk-eD/VK as subdirs under a Colemak folder, like other layouts are organized (`Layouts\MainLay\3LA-LT[-LayVar]_KbT[_Mods]`).
+	- The Tarmak layout folders were also renamed to use the standard format.
+Tarmak step # is now a Tm# Layout Variant.
+	- The layout shortcuts for EPKL_Layouts files were tweaked somewhat, renaming `@L` to `@V` (for Variant) and making the underscore before `@K` explicit.
+	- Remaps and RemapCycle sections are now allowed in the LayStack.
+See the `_Test\Cmk-eD-Nyfee_ANS_CurlAngle` layout for an example.
+		- Some Nyfee Colemak-DH mods are added for test purposes.
+His mods move some keys including `Z W X C F K` and the Bracket/Minus/Equals keys.
+	- Switching Slash and Backslash for Wide modded Extend brings the WheelLeft/Right keys together.
+Used it for Colemak-CAWS-ISO.
+Less intuitive for (C)AWide Ext2.

 TODO: